mat-ale/syncope-cas-saml2-auth/README.md

 # syncope-cas-saml2-auth

-SAML2 Authentication with Syncope as SP and CAS as IdP
+POC sample for SAML2 Authentication with Syncope as `SP` and CAS as `IdP`.